Badminton railway line: London and South Wales Railway

 In South Wales, dissatisfaction with the Great Western Railway continued to be a factor.
 It was effectively a monopoly for the trunk haulage of coal to London and Southampton (as far as Salisbury; Southampton was an important bunkering port for the transatlantic shipping trade, and Portsmouth was a major home port for the Royal Navy.)

 The Barry Railway Company had been exceptionally successful in South Wales in building ambitious and well-laid-out lines to its modern and well-equipped port. this emboldened those associated with it, and with coalowners who used it and were pleased with the alternatives it offered, to put together a scheme for a London and South Wales Railway.
 This was announced in November 1895.
 It was to build a new line from Cogan via Cardiff and skirting Newport on the north side, crossing the River Severn at Beachley by a new 3,300 yard bridge, then via Thornbury, Malmesbury and Lechlade, to make a junction with the Metropolitan Railway near Great Missenden.
 At 163 miles in length, the scheme was costed at £5,688,252.
 At the same time, the Vale of Glamorgan Railway promoted a Bill for a new line westward from Ewenny via Porthcawl and Port Talbot to join the Rhondda and Swansea Bay Railway at Aberavon.

 For at least a decade, the Great Western Railway had indicated that it might build a cut-off line to shorten the route from the Severn Tunnel to London, but it had not done so.
 Barrie says, "Beyond all reasonable doubt, the real object of the London & South Wales promoters was to force the Great Western Railway to carry out its South Wales Direct Line, and to make certain concessions to the South Wales coal trade."

 Now the GWR saw the real possibility of a competing line being built, and hastily put together a Parliamentary Bill for its own direct line.
 Both schemes were submitted for the 1886 Parliamentary session.
 The promoters of the London and South Wales Railway, no doubt seeing that their objective had been achieved, withdrew their Bill.

-The GWR Bill
+The GWR bill

-Accordingly, the Great Western Railway promoted a Bill in the 1896 session for a line from Wootton Bassett to Patchway.
+Accordingly, the Great Western Railway promoted a bill in the 1896 session for a line from Wootton Bassett to Patchway.
 At 30 miles in length the line would reduce the South Wales to London journey by ten miles.
 It would also by-pass the Box and Wootton Bassett inclines, and relieve the heavy congestion between Bathampton and Bristol.
 This last was so difficult that quadrupling the line had been considered, "an impossibly costly proceeding" according to MacDermot.

-The Act for the South Wales and Bristol Direct Railway was passed on 23 July 1896.
+The Great Western Railway (South Wales and Bristol Direct Railway) Act 1896 (59 & 60 Vict. c. ccxviii) was passed on 23 July 1896.